MattGatty/ReactNativeProject/README.md

 import * as React from 'react';
 import { createBottomTabNavigator } from '@react-navigation/bottom-tabs';
 import { Ionicons } from '@expo/vector-icons';
-import Index from './Index';
+import Profile from './Profile'; import About from './About'; import WorkoutTemplet from './WorkoutTemplet';
-import Explore from './Explore'; import { Colors } from '@/constants/Colors';
+import { Colors } from '@/constants/Colors';
 import { useColorScheme } from '@/hooks/useColorScheme';
-import { TabParamList } from './ParamLists/NavigationTypes';
+import { TabParamList } from '../ParamLists/NavigationTypes';

 const Tab = createBottomTabNavigator<TabParamList>();